-We can shade every other row by using conditional formatting technique and we can do this by following multiple methods.
+We can shade every alternate row in excel by using the conditional formatting technique, and we can do this by following multiple methods.

 Method #1 – Without Using Helper Column

-Step 2: Go to Conditional Formatting and choose “New Rule”.
+- Go to Conditional Formatting and choose “New Rule.”

-Step 3: In the next window choose “Use a formula to determine which cells to format”.
+- In the next window, choose “Use a formula to determine which cells to format.”

-Step 6: Now it will open up the format cells window.
-From this window choose the tab “FILL” and choose the colour as per your wish.
+- Now, it will open up the format cells window.
+From this window, choose the tab “FILL” and choose the color as per your wish.

-Similarly, ROW() function will return the respective row number and the same row number will be divided by number 2 and if the remainder is equal to number 1 then that row will be highlighted or shaded by the color we have chosen.
+Similarly, the ROW() function will return the respective row number, and the same row number will be divided by number 2, and if the remainder is equal to number 1, then that row will be highlighted or shaded by the color we have chosen.

-Again open conditional formatting and choose the same method but this time we need to change only the formula.
-Insert below formula.
+- Again open conditional formatting and choose the same method, but this time, we need to change only the formula.
+Insert the below formula.

 Method #3 – Using VBA Coding